pkErbynn/DataStructures-Algorithms-Demystified/5_abstractDataStructures/6_hash_tables/0_note.md

 Final Thought:
 > - Arrays are ordered in the sense that their keys (indexes) are strictly sequential, and accessing them relies on knowing the index.
 >
-> - Hash tables, on the other hand, are unordered, and you access values using descriptive keys (and not position) — the internal index is handled for you via hashing.
+> - Hash tables, on the other hand, are unordered, and you access values using descriptive keys (and not position/index) — the internal index is handled for you via hashing.

 ---